codingclown/auroramax360/README.md

 4. add to render queue as `mp4`, `1920*1080`, `3mbps`
 5. render to file, for example `auroramax360-20170303.mp4`

-## add metadata for YouTube consumption
+## Add metadata for YouTube consumption
 1. Download the 360 video metadata injector from for [Mac](https://github.com/google/spatial-media/releases/download/v2.0/360.Video.Metadata.Tool.mac.zip) or [Windows](https://github.com/google/spatial-media/releases/download/v2.0/360.Video.Metadata.Tool.win.zip)
 2. open the app select `open` and choose your new video file
 3. only select the `My video is spherical (360) option